tigerwill90/fox/README.md

 ```

 #### Named parameters
 A route can be defined using placeholder (e.g `{name}`).
-The values are accessible via `fox.Params`, which is just a slice of `fox.Param`.
+The matching segment are recorder into the `fox.Params` slice accessible
-The `Get` method is a helper to retrieve the value using the placeholder name.
+via `fox.Context`.
+The `Param` and `Get` methods are helpers to retrieve the value using the placeholder name.

 ```
 Pattern /avengers/{name}